reddpy/nova_pay_demo/README.md

 - **Demo queries**: "How do I access the billing dashboard?" / "How do I configure Stripe webhooks?"
 - **LangSmith demo**: Trace shows irrelevant retrieval results.
 Model should respond "I don't have documentation on that topic."
 Good for showing confidence calibration and hallucination prevention.

+### 5. Multi-turn Conversations
+- Ask a question, then follow up with "tell me more" or "can you elaborate?"
+- **Demo**: The backend maintains conversation history per `thread_id`, so follow-ups have full context without the frontend re-sending the entire chat history.
+- **LangSmith demo**: Trace inputs for `route_query` and the answer chain show server-side history messages, confirming context is preserved across turns.

 ## Demo Queries (Quick Reference)

 | Query | Challenge |